LeoPhilly/grpo-profiling-harness/design_doc.md

 #### When did you sync GPU/CPU?
 Why not sync it after every phase?

-Firstly, we can't sync after every phase because although that gives an accurate reading of the particular phase, it would not reflect the actual pipeline/wall-clock since it would cause artificial slow down at each sync step and would not let async work be reflected.
+Firstly, we can't sync after every phase because although that gives an accurate reading of the particular phase, it would not reflect the actual pipeline/wall-clock since it would cause artificial slow down at each sync step and would prevent async work from being reflected.
 Therefore, I sync GPU/CPU twice, one at the very end to get all the values from the GPU, and once at the very beginning to make sure that the next step has a clean boundary that only accounts for its time and doesn't have any spillover from the previous step.

 #### How did you deal with vLLM running its own engine?